 One place where the slightest deviation is clearly noticeable, is the joint where the ends of the guide rail sections meet.
 It has been shown that it is very difficult to make such a wide crosscut at a precise angle.
-A saw blade is quite simply not more precise then +/- a couple of tenths of a degree, which results in visible deviations.
+A saw blade is quite simply not more precise then +/- a couple of tenths of a degree, and this results in visible deviations.
 These deviations, however, are of no importance, provided that you do not press the gap closed.
 Press the guide rail sections together without using force.
-The joint coupler will adjust and fix the guide rail sections in relation to each other.
+The joint coupler will adjust and secure the guide rail sections in relation to each other.

-For the sawmill, we want to have an as exact fit as possible of the log lifters' plastic glides.
+For the sawmill, we want to have as exact fit as possible of the plastic glides of the log lifters.
 Plastic is soft and difficult to process.
 This can result in the log lifters being somewhat difficult to move.
 If this is the case, use fine sandpaper and polish the plastic until they run easily.
 Usually, the plastic will have worn down after a couple of days use.
-(Before polishing, read the section on adjusting the log log lifters on page 40).
+(Before polishing, read the section on adjusting the log log lifters on page 39).